Klipper3d/klipper/docs/G-Codes.md

   [SMOOTH_TIME=<pressure_advance_smooth_time>]`: Set pressure advance parameters.
 If EXTRUDER is not specified, it defaults to the active extruder.
+- `SET_STEPPER_ENABLE STEPPER=<config_name> ENABLE=[0|1]`: Enable or
+  disable only the given stepper.
+This is a diagnostic and debugging tool and must be used with care.
+Disabling an axis motor does not reset the homing information.
+Manually moving a disabled stepper may cause the machine to operate the motor outside of safe limits.
+This can lead to damage to axis components, hot ends, and print surface.
 - `STEPPER_BUZZ STEPPER=<config_name>`: Move the given stepper forward
   one mm and then backward one mm, repeated 10 times.
 This is a diagnostic tool to help verify stepper connectivity.